TALKING NOW CAN SAVE HEARTACHES AND HEADACHES LATER.

-- Do I have an updated will?
+- DO YOU HAVE AN UPDATED WILL?
 (Attorneys usually recommend that all adults have one, not just senior family members.)

-- Are there specific family heirlooms I would like to give to a specific family member (or something special you would like to receive some day?)
+- ARE THERE SPECIFIC FAMILY HEIRLOOMS you would like to give to a specific family member (or something special you would like to receive some day?)
 These decisions can be included in your will.

-- Do I have guardians for minor children?
+- Do you have GUARDIANS for minor children?

-- Do I have a living will and medical power of attorney?
+- Do you have a LIVING WILL and MEDICAL POWER OF ATTORNEY?
 You have a legal right to specify the level of care you wish to receive if you are incapacitated.
 Most of all, you can designate the individuals responsible for making such decisions.

-- Are my life insurance, pension, IRA and annuity beneficiary designations current?
+- Are your life insurance, pension, IRA and annuity BENEFICIARY DESIGNATIONS current?

-- Are all my important documents in one place, such as a safe deposit box?
+- Are all your IMPORTANT DOCUMENTS in one place, such as a safe deposit box?
 Are designated family members' names on the signature card?

-- Do I have a list of important information available?
+- Do you have a list of IMPORTANT INFORMATION available?
 This might include: bank and other account numbers, life insurance policies, retirement accounts, and other assets, as well as the names and contact information of your attorney, accountant, New York Life agent, and other professionals.

-Sometimes it's difficult to have the answers to any of these questions right at your fingertips.
+Sometimes it's difficult to have the answers to these questions right at your fingertips.
 When it comes to finances, few people have time to file all their paperwork.
-But it's important to know where you can find your life insurance policy or will, should something come up.
-So, we came up with something to help.
+But it's important to know your loved ones can find your life insurance policy or will, should something come up.
+So, we have come up with something to help.

-The LifeFolio System: Your Lifetime Financial Organizer, is a financial checklist and filing system that not only helps you organize what you have, but it helps you identify what you may need down the road.
+The LifeFolio System: Your Lifetime Financial Organizer is a financial checklist and filing system that not only helps you organize what you have, but also helps you identify what you may need down the road.
 Best of all, you can get one free from your New York Life agent.